gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - **Chef Workstation:** The workstation is the computer system on which the administrator sits.
 This system generates code for configuring and managing infrastructure, known as recipes (written in Ruby).
 A cookbook consists of multiple recipes.
 In order to upload cookbooks to the server, the Knife command line tool is used.
     - **Chef Server:** Second, a server resides between a workstation and its nodes, which stores the cookbooks.
 Servers provide the tools necessary to enable node configurations, and they may be locally or remotely hosted.
     - **Chef Node:** The final component is the node, which requires configuration.
 You can have a number of Chef nodes that collect information about the current state of a node.
 The server then compares this information with the configuration files to determine if any new configuration is needed.

+### Questions from Journey:
+- What is continuous integration?
+- Why is CI important?
+- Why are tests important in the CI workflow?
+- Name software that helps the CI workflow!
+- What is a "feature flag"?
+Can you give an example?

 ## CI/CD TESTING:
 ### In what way does testing fit into continuous integration?
 Is automated testing always a good idea?